wmorgan/dcos-docs/1.8/administration/overlay-networks/ip-per-container.md

 **Note:** Use a recent Linux kernel (3.9 or later) and Docker version 1.11 or later on the agent nodes.

 Each overlay network is identified by a canonical `name`.
-Containers launched on an overlay network will get an IP address from the `subnet` allocated to the overlay network.
-To remove the dependency on a global IPAM, the overlay `subnet` is further split into smaller subnets.
-Each of *those* subnets is allocated to an agent.
-The agents can then use a host-local IPAM to allocate IP addresses from their respective subnets to containers launched on the agent and attached to the given overlay.
-The `prefix` determines the size of the subnet (carved from the overlay `subnet`) allocated to each agent and thus defines the number of agents on which the overlay can run.
+Containers launched on an overlay network will get an IP address from the subnet allocated to the overlay network.
+To remove the dependency on a global IPAM, the overlay subnet is further split into smaller container subnets.
+Each of the container subnets is allocated to an agent.
+The agents can then use a host-local IPAM to allocate IP addresses from their respective container subnets to containers launched on the agent and attached to the given overlay.
+The `prefix` determines the size of the container subnet (carved from the overlay subnet) allocated to each agent and thus defines the number of agents on which the overlay can run.

-In the configuration above, each overlay network is allocated a /17 subnetwork (in the “subnet” field), which is then divided into /24 subnetworks to be used in each host that will be part of the network (in the “prefix” field), as shown:
+In the configuration above each overlay network is allocated a /17 subnet (in the “subnet” field), which is then divided into /24 container subnets to be used on each host that will be part of the network (in the “prefix” field) as shown:

 ![Overlay network address space](/1.8/administration/overlay-networks/img/overlay-network-address-space.png)